DavidBlaj/react-social-club/README.md

     - here i create querriesAndMutations

 Look at the createUserAccount method call in SignUpForm.tsx, it's basically not going to communicate directly to appwrite, but through reactQuerry.
-Notice how createUserAccount is in fact the mutateAsync function of useCreatUserAccountMutation().
+Notice how createUserAccount is in fact the mutateAsync function of useCreateUserAccountMutation().
 So, basically, the mutation is calling createUserAccount from Appwrite for me.
 It is a level in between my Frontend and Appwrite, to ensure:
     - easier fetching data on React